The banalization of prose

 What unites these distinctions is a relation to time.
 Labor turns in cycles.
 Work gives duration.
 Action erupts in the interval between people and sets something in motion.
 Thinking arrests momentum and opens a reflective pause.

-My claim is that generative AI carries the temporality of labor into symbolic and cultural production.
+My claim is that generative AI carries the temporality of labor everywhere else.
 It brings the logic of reproducibility, replacement, and acceleration into regions of life once shaped, at least in part, by durability, initiative, reflection, contemplation, pleasure, and idleness.
 Language begins to move at the tempo of upkeep.
 It is produced, consumed, replaced, and produced again.

 I am not suggesting that architecture will vanish, or land, or food, or crafted objects.
 The material world persists.
 Tables remain tables.
 Vineyards remain vineyards.
 The city stays there in stone, steel, glass, wood, trash, cockroaches, and traffic.
 Even the most enthusiastic prompt cannot yet produce a chair one can actually sit on.
 What changes is the discursive atmosphere in which these durable things appear and acquire intelligibility.
 Representations, commentaries, descriptions, explanations, captions, summaries, essays, emails, statements, reflections: all this can now be generated instantly, replaced without effort, and sent around before it has been tested, often before it has even been read, thought through, or given time.
-We have achieved, among other things, a civilization in which draftiness, error, experiment, the slow maturation of an idea, and the struggle proper to creation are increasingly treated as inefficiencies.
+We have achieved, among other things, a civilization in which draftiness, error, experiment, the slow maturation of an idea, the struggle proper to creation, the playful and painful sketching of anything are increasingly treated as inefficiencies.
 It is not only that war is now often waged remotely, through technocratic and bureaucratic apparatuses far from the suffering of its victims.
 Something similar, at another register, is happening to our creative lives.
-The strain of finding the right word, the pressure of shaping the right thought, the pride, desire, delight, and resilience bound up with artistic struggle—all this begins to lose value before ready-made discourses and prefabricated “ideas.”
+The strain of finding the right word, the pressure of shaping the right thought, the pride, desire, delight, and hurt bound up with artistic, intellectual, experimental and imaginative struggle—all this begins to lose value before ready-made discourses and prefabricated “ideas.”
 What is severed in the process is effort as much as meaning itself: the last threads that bind expression to ordeal, patience, risk, and form.
 What remains is the gleaming product—the AI-generated song, the immaculate paragraph that the Australian musician Nick Cave described as “perfect in its cynicism, magnificent in its emptiness.”

-This matters because worldliness, as Arendt defines it, names the condition of sharing a world.
+Worldliness, as Arendt defines it, names the condition of sharing a world.
 It names the space in which things stand between us, gather us, separate us, orient us, and become available for speech and judgment.
-A world is not given by objects alone.
-It takes shape in the space where things are named, described, remembered, discussed, contested, interpreted.
+A world is not a collection of objects.
+It takes shape in the space where those things are named, described, remembered, discussed, contested, and interpreted.
 It depends on the narratives and distinctions through which plural beings come to hold something in common.
 Worldliness is that fabric of durability and appearance, object and meaning, thing and saying, through which human life becomes inhabitable together.

 I fear generative AI makes that environment far more volatile.
 As it fills it with rapidly produced verbal matter, it lowers the real cost of saying something, thinking something, phrasing something, shaping something.
 It multiplies discourse while thinning ownership and, thus, responsibility.
-It accelerates the production of phrasing, commentary, and interpretation.
+It accelerates the production of phrasing, commentary, and plays the game of interpretation surprisingly well.
 In doing so, it extends necessity into cognitive life.
-The demand once limited to producing food, services, or repetitive tasks now reaches into symbolic production itself: produce the post, the response, the paragraph, the explanation, the abstract, the grant statement, the literature review, the cover letter, the feedback, the lesson plan, the position statement—and keep producing.
+The demand once limited to producing food, services, or repetitive tasks now reaches into symbolic production itself: produce the post, the response, the paragraph, the explanation, the abstract, the grant statement, the literature review, the cover letter, the feedback, the lesson plan, the position statement, the poem—and keep producing.

 Arendt taught us to attend to the conditions under which people cease to think.
 Her account of the banality of evil has been debated, criticized, defended, abused, and often oversimplified.
 I do not want to flatten it further.
 But one enduring insight remains: evil proceeds under conditions in which language, judgment, and responsibility become strangely disconnected.
 One speaks in formulas.
 One relies on clichés.
 One inherits ready-made phrases and processes that spare one the burden of examining what one is doing.